 Born in 1442, Rouen, Normandy, France, he had a complicated reign.
 It began in 1461 when he deposed Henry VI.
 It lasted until 1470 when his enemies, the Lancastrians, chased him out of England.
 Then he regrouped and began his second reign in 1471.
 He died in 1483 from pneumonia, at only 40 years young.

-The so-called Wars (actually just Battles) of the Roses continued during his reign.
+The Wars of the Roses continued during his reign.
 Yorkists later came to be symbolized by the White Rose, and Lancasterians by the Red Rose.

 It was around this time that the name Plantagenet was used as their last name.